api-platform/docs/core/mercure.md

 # Pushing Live Updates Using the Mercure Protocol

-API Platform can automatically send real time updates to the currently connected clients (webapps, mobile apps...) using [the Mercure protocol](https://mercure.rocks).
+API Platform can automatically send real time updates to the currently connected clients (webapps, mobile apps, …) using [the Mercure protocol](https://mercure.rocks).

 > *Mercure* is a protocol allowing to push data updates to web browsers and other HTTP clients in a convenient, fast, reliable and battery-efficient way.
 It is especially useful to publish real-time updates of resources served through web APIs, to reactive web and mobile apps.
 >